Rome's Best-Kept Secrets: Off The Beaten Path

 Enjoy wandering down the stairwell from lavish gold and mosaic rooms into darker stone corridors as you will see the incredible transformation of time the deeper you go.

-Now my next comment is not based on any type of scientific evidence but I was browsing the carved stones in the courtyard and found this language to be extremely fascinating to look at.
+Fun fact - I was browsing the carved stones in the courtyard of the Basilica and found the text carved into the stonework to be extremely fascinating to look at.
 And then it jumped out at me - "GOOGLE".

 Right there on this old stone tablet.
 GOOGLE, it reads.
 I swear!
 (Do you see it?
 Middle right?)